OritLeshem/Neuledge/README.md

 🚦  Controlled mutations
         Define explicit mutations for each state, allowing only predefined alterations and maintaining control over data changes during state transitions.

 📏  Precise validation
         Create unique data types with custom restrictions like minimum and maximum values, regular expressions, and more.

 [**# Neuledge**](https://github.com/neuledge/engine-js)

+in this repository, we took the Spotify clone that I made and implemented Neuledge models on it.